sweetcakes01/Discord-IP-logger/README.md

 └── favicon.ico # Favicon for the HTML page.

 ## Setup Instructions
+- Star this reposotory (very important)
+- Download the files by saving code
+- edit config.js
+- add your own webhook
+- host it yourself!

 ### Requirements
 - A Discord server where you have permissions to create webhooks.
 - Basic understanding of JavaScript and HTML.